akashsharma71191/Lending_Club_Case_Study/README.md

 # Lending_Club_Case_Study
-This is for Analysis on loan data to identify pattern of defaulters
+This is for Analysis on loan data to identify pattern of defaulters and provide recommendations to avoid that.